MDSLab/s4t-lightning-rod/docs/ubuntu1604.md

 #Stack4Things Lightning-rod (standalone version) installation guide for Ubuntu 16.04

-We tested this procedure on a Ubuntu 16.04.
+We tested this procedure on a Ubuntu 16.04 within a LXD container on top of a Kubuntu 16.04 on 11th October 2016.
 Everything needs to be run as root.

 ####Install dependencies via apt-get:
 ```
-# apt-get install nodejs npm nodejs-legacy unzip socat dsniff fuse libfuse-dev pkg-config
+# apt -y install nodejs npm nodejs-legacy unzip socat dsniff fuse libfuse-dev pkg-config
 ```

 ####Install dependencies using npm: